Must-See Policies and Resources for GSIs

 The Student Learning Center has tutoring programs for students and can help students identify ways to improve their writing and strengthen their study skills.

 Department Faculty Advisers for GSI Affairs are faculty members appointed in each department to help ensure that GSIs receive appropriate preparation, mentoring, and supervision.
-They can also assist with problems not resolved between GSIs and the faculty members they teach with.
+They can also assist with problems not resolved between GSIs and the faculty members with whom they teach.

 The Center for Student Conduct can answer questions about responding to possible cases of cheating, plagiarism, classroom disruption, and other forms of academic misconduct.